Everyone Wanting To Buy Suggests The Bear Still Prowls (Full Report)

 Be sure and catch our updates on Major Markets (Monday) and Major Sectors (Tuesday) with updated buy/stop/sell levels

-We previously reduced our weightings to Real Estate and liquidated Discretionary entirely over concerns of the virus and impact on the economy.
+We previously reduced our weightings to Real Estate and liquidated Discretionary entirely over concerns of the virus and impact to the economy.
 No change this week.
-We are getting more interested in REITs again, but are going to select individual holdings versus the ETF due to leverage concerns in the REITs.

 Weakening – None